vivli-hub/automatic_method/README.md

 - country_label.xlsx
 - Latitude_label.xlsx

-### WHO_data
+### WHO Data
-In our experiments, we use the daily counts of COVID-19 cases that are publicly available on the website of WHO: [Data](https://covid19.who.int/data). # automatic_method
+In our experiments, we use the daily counts of COVID-19 cases that are publicly available on the website of WHO: [Data](https://covid19.who.int/data).

-## automatic_method
+## Code
 - [read_countries_WHO.m](#read_countries_WHO)
 - [run_filt_WHO.m](#run_filt_WHO)
 - [run_filt_fullsearch.m](#run_filt_fullsearch)

 ### read_countries_WHO
 Data can be downloaded from: [Data](https://covid19.who.int/WHO-COVID-19-global-data.csv).
-This file contains the data that I have used in our experiments.
-It is good to use the same data when you will try to understand the code that we have wrote.
-Function read_countries_WHO.m reads the data from WHO_data.csv and creates a Mat file for each country in the folder WHO/WHO_Data. we have created these files for all countries (There are 236 countries in our experiments.)
-In this process, we performed the following data processing steps: (1) Converted all NA or negative values to 0.
-(2) Padded each time series with a length not equal to a power of 2.
+This file contains the data that we have used in our experiments.
+Function read_countries_WHO.m reads the data from WHO_data.csv and creates a Mat file for each country in the folder WHO/WHO_Data.
+We have already created these files for all the countries; there are 236 countries in our experiments.
+We have also done the following data processing steps: (i) converted all NA or negative values to 0; (ii) Padded each time series with zeros.

 ### run_filt_WHO
 Once you have these Mat files, you can run the main function run_filt_WHO.m.
-You need to give as input a flag which indicates how the data are transformed (have a look at the comments in the function to understand how to select this flag)
 For example, you can call the function like this: run_filt_WHO(wreg, flag_transf, flag_plot, sp, ftype, fdomain, window)